javalin/website/_posts/tutorials/2017-07-28-javalin-html-forms-example.md

 In our Java code, we have a post endpoint: `app.post("/make-reservation", ctx -> {...}`.
-We need to tell our form to use this endpoint with the action attribute: `action="/make-reservation"`. actions are relative, so when you click submit, the browser will create a `POST` request to `http://localhost:7777/make-reservation` with the `day`/`time` values as the request body.
+We need to tell our form to use this endpoint with the action attribute: `action="/make-reservation"`.
+Actions are relative, so when you click submit, the browser will create a `POST` request to `http://localhost:7777/make-reservation` with the `day`/`time` values as the request body.

 ### Check reservation form